- First Aid

 Whichever you have experienced, chances are you have had a blood form under your fingernail or toenail.

-The medical terminology for blood under the fingernail or toenail is called a Subungual Hematoma.
+The medical terminology for blood under the fingernail or toenail is a subungual hematoma.
 A subungual hematoma is formed by an injury to the fingernail or toenail.

 Regardless of how you to refer to it, it is extremely painful.
-The blood pools in between the bed of your nail and the fingernail or toenail, which causes intense pain due to the building up of pressure.
+The blood pools in between the bed of your nail and the fingernail or toenail, which causes intense pain due to the build-up of pressure.